blackdemily/blackdemily.github.io/artifacts/software_design/software_design.md

 <br>
 <img src="../../images/original-artifact-head.png">

-The original artifact was a Course Planner console application created for **CS-300: Data Structures and Algorithms**.
+The original artifact was a Course Planner console application created for **CS-300: Data Structures & Algorithms**.
 The program loaded course data from a CSV file and allowed users to view a sorted list of courses and display course prerequisites.
 The original implementation was contained in a single source file with tightly coupled logic.

 <br>
 <img src="../../images/enhancements-head.png">